Electroweak Precision Constraints on Dark Photon Models with Generalized Mixing: Constraints on the Parameter Space

+it follows that $s^{0}$ must have the most suppressed couplings.
+On the other hand, in the limit of small \textit{gauge} mixing, couplings to the DP will also be highly suppressed, regardless of the scalar state involved.

-As we have seen in Sec.\,\ref{sec:model}, the model we are considering not only modifies the gauge sector, but also introduces new scalar fields.
-Except for the SM-like Higgs boson, the additional scalars will have suppressed couplings to fermions (this coupling is proportional to the mixing with the SM-like state, which we know must be small).
-However, they can have unsuppressed couplings to gauge bosons.
-This is the case for the states that emerge mainly from the doublet $H_2$, i.e. the pseudoscalar $A^0$, the charged Higgs $H^\pm$, and one of the CP-even scalars.
-These states contribute to the gauge boson vacuum polarizations and thus affect observables in a way that is not captured by our discussion in Sec.\,\ref{sec:observables}, which focused on the $Z'$ contributions.
+The states emerging from the extra doublet can, therefore, contribute to the gauge boson vacuum polarizations and affect observables in a way that is not captured by our discussion in Sec.\,\ref{sec:observables}, which focused on the $Z'$ contributions.
 Before analyzing the limits on the $Z'$ parameter space, we will further determine whether a region in parameter space exists where the contributions of the NP scalars to observables can be neglected.
 We will contend ourselves with a simplified analysis in which we will consider bounds coming from oblique parameters.
 Since, as already mentioned, the only states that can significantly contribute are those coming from the additional doublet, we will use the results for 2HDMs described in \cite{rhoParameter, StUparameters}.
 One crucial point is that large contributions to the oblique parameters appear when the scalar masses are very different.